tillitis/tkey-ssh-agent/README.md

 application binary, and the Unique Device Secret (UDS, unique per physical device) to derive secrets for use by the application.

-The practical result for users of the signerapp is that the ed25519 public/private keys will change along with the USS.
+The practical result for users of the signer app is that the ed25519 public/private keys will change along with the USS.
 So if you enter a different phrase (or pass a file with different contents), the derived USS will change, and so will your identity.
 To learn more, read the